TimOsahenru/notes/_posts/2025-11-23-Getting-hired.md

 While many are meant to believe that tech is hard, the lack of a proper road map makes it even harder.

-I proceeded to also learn the core concepts of other languages like c++ still under the same curriculum from [Harvard(cs50)](https://learning.edx.org/course/course-v1:HarvardX+CS50P+Python/home), not sure how long this took but to follow a 6 months plan let's say two months because by February of the following year(2022) I had already narrowed my focus to just learning Python.
+I proceeded to also learn the core concepts of other languages like c++ still under the same curriculum from [Harvard(cs50)](https://learning.edx.org/course/course-v1:HarvardX+CS50P+Python/home), not sure how long this took but to follow the 6 months plan let's say two months because by February of the following year(2022) I had already narrowed my focus to just learning Python.

 Once I understood the fundamentals of computer programming again, I narrowed my learning with teachings from [Mosh Hamedani](https://codewithmosh.com/), Mosh’s teaching style is top-notch and very beginners friendly.